saurontech/meta-ecu-1270/README.md

 > [!NOTE]
 > The same procedure can be modifed to prepare the eMMC.
-> boot the device with a bootble SD card, and switch the "/dev/sdb" to "/dev/mmcblk0", and the "/dev/sdb*" to "/dev/mmcblk0p*".
+> boot the device with a bootble SD card, and switch "/dev/sdb" to "/dev/mmcblk0", and "/dev/sdb*" to "/dev/mmcblk0p*".

 1. __Partition and Formate SD__